github-aws-runners/terraform-aws-github-runner/tests/ministack/README.md

 creates a second EC2 runner.
 Installation lookup is mocked for configurations that do not provide a stored installation ID, but is conditional and is not a required assertion.
-The test also verifies the `ghr:Application`, `ghr:environment`, `ghr:created_by`, `ghr:Type`, and `ghr:Owner` tags used to discover managed instances.
+The test also verifies the `ghr:Application`, `ghr:created_by`, `ghr:Type`, and `ghr:Owner` tags used to discover managed instances.
+MiniStack does not currently propagate the Terraform launch-template `ghr:environment` tag to instances, so that tag is not asserted by this smoke test.
 For both the scale-up and pool runners, it invokes the scale-down Lambda and verifies every required GitHub API route, including token creation, runner listing, runner-state lookup, and runner deletion.
 It then verifies the GitHub runner `404`, checks the